Vote with Your Feet

 - group work whereby children ask and answer questions in groups of 5 or 6.

 - Conduct a whole group Q&A BUT have the CHILDREN ask the teacher the questions.
 It is VERY good to involve a health worker in this Q&A if at all possible.
 Try to dispel any myths or misinformation.

 - Continue the game until you feel that the children all know the correct answers.
-Make sure you read out the whole set of statements at least twice and ask the children holding the signs to swap over with other children after you have finished one complete set, so every child has a turn as a ‘runner’ (not every child needs to have a turn as a sign holder!).
+Make sure you read out the whole set of statements at least twice and if using the children to hold the signs, swap over with other children after you have finished one complete set, so every child has a turn as a ‘runner’ (not every child needs to have a turn as a sign holder!).

 Here is a photo of this game being used to help teachers check that children know the facts about how to feed babies and young children.
-It comes from a nutrition programme in Mozambique that Children for Health is helping.
+It comes from a nutrition programme in Mozambique that Children for Health is helping to run.

 See more of our Closing Games & Activities here!